open5e/open5e/source/monsters/tome-of-beasts/H/mirror-hag.rst

 turns: either avert its eyes so that it has disadvantage on attack rolls against the hag until the start of its next turn, or look at the hag and make a DC 15 Constitution saving throw.
-Failure on the saving throw leaves the character stunned until the start of its next turn.
+Failure on the saving throw leaves the character :ref:`srd:stunned` until the start of its next turn.

 Actions